himotoyoshi/fortio-namelist/README.md

           :
     }

-Group names and variable names are given as String objects.
-The value is Ruby's String, Integer, Float, Complex, TrueClass, or FalseClass objects, depending on the literal in the namelist.
-In the case of an array, it will be an Array object with the above objects as elements.
+The value can be Ruby's String, Integer, Float, Complex, TrueClass, or FalseClass objects, depending on the literal in the namelist.
+In the case that the value is an array, it will be expressed as an Array in Ruby.

 Example: